defold/doc/docs/en/manuals/glossary.md

 ## Library

 ![Game object](images/icons/builtins.png){.left} Defold allows you to share data between projects through a powerful library mechanism.
 You can use it to set up shared libraries that are accessible from all your projects, either for yourself or across the whole team.
 Read more about the library mechanism in the [Libraries documentation](/manuals/libraries).

+## Lua language

+The Lua programming language is used in Defold to create game logic.
+Lua is a powerful, efficient, very small scripting language.
+It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description.
+You can read more about the language on the official Lua homepage at https://www.lua.org/ and in the [Lua in Defold manual](/manuals/lua).

 ## Lua module